Ukraine demands Russian airlines get permits to cross airspace

-KIEV, Aug 14 (Reuters) - Ukraine demanded that Russian airlines Aeroflot and Transaero obtain permission for every flight they make over its territory, because these airlines fly over Crimean airspace which Ukraine considers to be closed.
+KIEV (Reuters) - Ukraine demanded that Russian airlines Aeroflot (AFLT.MM) and Transaero (TAER.MM) obtain permission for every flight they make over its territory, because these airlines fly over Crimean airspace which Ukraine considers to be closed.

 Russia seized Crimea from Ukraine in March, in a move denounced as illegal by Kiev and precipitating the worst standoff in East-West relations since the Cold War.